Quillen cohomology of enriched operads: Background and notations

 \begin{rem} Another main interest in this construction is that there is a canonical isomorphism between the categories of $\Env(\P,A)$-algebras and $\P$-algebras under $A$.
-On other hand, by construction there is a canonical map $ j_A : \P \lrar \Env(\P , A)$ of $C$-colored operads.
+Furthermore, by construction there is a canonical map $ j_A : \P \lrar \Env(\P , A)$ of $C$-colored operads.
 This endows $\Env(\P , A)_0$ with a canonical $\P$-algebra structure and moreover, $\Env(\P , A)_0$ is isomorphic to $A$ as $\P$-algebras.
 (See around [\cite{BergerMoerdijk}, Lemma 1.7]). \end{rem}

-Finally, to sum up, we illustrate several links between mentioned operadic categories.
-Observe first that, as well as every type of monoid, there is a \textbf{restriction functor} which admits a left adjoint usually called the \textbf{induction functor}.

-On other hand, the (partial) composition in $\mathcal{P}$ endows $\P$ with the structure of an infinitesimal bimodule over itself.
-Let $M$ be a $\mathcal{P}$-bimodule under $\mathcal{P}$.
-Then, $M$ inherits a canonical infinitesimal $\P$-bimodule structure (under $\P$) induced by inserting the unit operations of $\mathcal{P}$ into $M$.
-This procedure determines a \textit{restriction functor} which admits a left adjoint, the \textit{induction functor} again.